 “By the way, last week we talked about food, what did you have for dinner last night?”

 It’s up to you – but give equal opportunity to all your learners, regardless of ability.

 You can pick them randomly.
 Sometimes I like them to have fun when picking, using rock-scissors-paper, with the loser having to answer the question.
 Or whoever’s birthday is next has to answer.
 Students can’t get upset when fate decides who answers next.

 Have private, one-on-one conversations with your learners.

 As a teacher, you wear many hats.
 At night, you’re designing your lessons for next week… or (let’s be honest) just staying a day ahead.
 In the morning before school, you’re on patrol.
 During homeroom (register class), you’re hanging out with your students.
 When class starts, you’re a professor.
 And between classes or after school, you are a therapist.

 We owe it to all students to check in with them regularly, but it’s especially important to check in with your quieter, more introverted students—those who might be more reluctant to bring their challenges or struggles to you.
 If a student seems stressed, disengaged, or distant, don’t wait for the situation to magically improve.
 Be proactive and privately get them to open up to you and share what’s going on in their life.

 By building relationships with your students, they will feel more open to talk and participate in class.

-Getting shy or quiet students to speak in class can be a difficult job for teachers.
-So I hope some of these ideas can help you engage your leaerners, improve their speaking and participate in your classes.
+Getting shy or quiet students to speak in class can be a tough job for teachers.
+So I hope some of these ideas can help you engage your learners, improve their speaking and take part in your classes.